-Coordination- The Chair and the language coordinators for all language course groups in the Department supervise the instruction and testing of French, Spanish, German, and Italian at the beginning and intermediate levels, aiming to assure student achievement of
+- 1. Coordination- The Chair and the language coordinators for all language course groups in the Department supervise the instruction and testing of French, Spanish, German, and Italian at the beginning and intermediate levels, aiming to assure student achievement of our objectives.

-- our objectives.
 Faculty members who teach these courses meet to discuss the text and exam formats, comparing their respective classroom experiences and grading practices.
 Adjunct faculty members are provided with a departmental syllabus for the courses they are assigned, and they frequently consult with their language coordinator and other full-time faculty.
-In these ways, the Department exercises quality control over the basic instructional program in Spanish, French, and German. - Classroom Visits-The language coordinators each periodically visit each of their adjunct faculty member's classes to evaluate teaching performance, and the coordinator and instructor subsequently meet to discuss the evaluation.
-These visits allow for a review of teaching practices and an exchange of ideas and suggestions. - Tutorial System- Retention and attrition are addressed via a student tutorial system.
+In these ways, the Department exercises quality control over the basic instructional program in Spanish, French, and German. - 2.
+Classroom Visits-The language coordinators each periodically visit each of their adjunct faculty member's classes to evaluate teaching performance, and the coordinator and instructor subsequently meet to discuss the evaluation.
+These visits allow for a review of teaching practices and an exchange of ideas and suggestions. - 3.
+Tutorial System- Retention and attrition are addressed via a student tutorial system.
 Advanced students who demonstrate their competence by achieving a minimum B average in their courses can serve as tutors for first and second-year students.
-The Department pays their wage, and the service is free to students who request it. - Listening-We monitor and assess student listening proficiency with listening comprehension sections, laboratory activities, chapter exams, via oral exams, and by monitoring students' classroom activities and reactions to instructors' instructions.
-We also assess students' understanding of texts by having them recycle in written form what they have heard. - Speaking-Instructors monitor student progress as students speak in pairs and groups in every class.
-The Department tests students' oral skills at the middle and end of every semester to monitor progress over the two-year sequence.
-The testing involves oral and aural skills in different formats. - Reading-We use formal assessment to evaluate reading skills and knowledge of grammar and vocabulary, using short-answer formats in textbook exercises, homework assignments and chapter exams. - Writing-Samples of student writing are collected throughout the semester.
+The Department pays their wage, and the service is free to students who request it. - 4.
+Listening-We monitor and assess student listening proficiency with listening comprehension sections, laboratory activities, chapter exams, via oral exams, and by monitoring students' classroom activities and reactions to instructors' instructions.
+We also assess students' understanding of texts by having them recycle in written form what they have heard.

+- 5. Speaking-Instructors monitor student progress as students speak in pairs and groups in every class.
+Much of this work is done in the Language Lab, where instructors can listen directly to selected students, via headphones.
+The Department tests students' oral skills at the middle and end of every semester, in classrooms, the lab, and in faculty offices, to monitor progress over the two-year sequence.
+The testing involves oral and aural skills in different formats. - 6.
+Reading-We use formal assessment to evaluate reading skills and knowledge of grammar and vocabulary, using short-answer formats in textbook exercises, homework assignments and chapter exams. - 7.
+Writing-Samples of student writing are collected throughout the semester.
 Particular emphasis is placed on multiple versions of journals and compositions.
 In our basic sequence language courses, all students enrolled, regardless of the class section, complete a number of identical writing assignments.
 Their work is evaluated according to the same criteria, guaranteeing consistent assessment across sections.
-The writing component of the four-semester sequence was thoroughly revised in 1996, based on a study financed by a Writing Across the Curriculum mini-grant.
-The current design is the result of the objectives and results obtained through that study. - Exit Questionnaire-Students finishing the four-semester Modern Languages program (F250/G250/S250) complete a written assessment of the program, including its curriculum and activities.
+The writing component of the four-semester sequence was thoroughly revised in 1996, based on a study financed by a Writing Across the Curriculum minigrant.
+The current design is the result of the objectives and results obtained through that study. - 8.
+Exit Questionnaire-Students finishing the four-semester Modern Languages program (F250/G250/S250) complete a written assessment of the program, including its curriculum and activities.
 This exit questionnaire is an important way in which the Department assesses the program each semester.